-Due to the progressive nature and complexity of the curriculum professional education requires attendance in classroom, laboratory and externship clinical settings.
-Student's attendance is to be regular and punctual in classroom, laboratory and clinical areas.
+Due to the progressive nature and complexity of the curriculum, professional education requires attendance in classroom, laboratory and clinical settings.
+A student's attendance is to be regular and punctual in classroom, laboratory and clinical areas.
 Tardiness and absenteeism reflect a lack of professional responsibility.
 The services you will be providing are very necessary for optimum and safe care of the patient.
-Good attendance is a mark of dedication and maturity, which is a component of professionalism that future employers consider seriously Attendance and participation in all sterile processing classes are expected and are essential in order to become a competent sterile processing technician.
+Good attendance is a mark of dedication and maturity, which is a component of professionalism that future employers consider seriously Attendance and participation in all surgical technology classes are expected and are essential to become a competent surgical technologist.

-Faculty members are expected to begin and end class at the appropriate time.
+Faculty members are expected to begin and end class at the time listed in the course catalog.
 However, inclement weather or extraordinary circumstances may influence the start and end times of classes.
 In poor weather conditions, instructors are expected to adjust accordingly.